 I am Manifest Divinity, Unmanifest Divinity, and Transcendent Divinity.
 I am Brahma, Vishnu, and Shiva, as well as Saraswati, Lakshmi, and Parvati.
 I am the Sun and I am the Stars, and I am also the Moon.
 I am all animals and birds, and I am the outcast as well, and the thief.
 I am the low person of dreadful deeds and the great person of excellent deeds.
 I am Female, I am Male in the form of Shiva.

 Importance of Adi Shakti

-In order to know thyself, know thy power- the kundalini, Adi-shakti.
-Solicit her energy for the salvation of thy soul.
+To know thyself, know thy power- the kundalini, Adi-shakti.
+Solicit her Energy for the salvation of thy soul.